Skip to main content

 regulatory graphic depicting official building

-To consider options for using appropriate NAMs for regulatory purposes, EPA staff will perform a thorough review of existing statutes and programmatic regulations, policies and guidance to identify vertebrate animal testing requirements that may allow flexibility for the Agency to apply NAMs.
+To consider options for using appropriate NAMs for regulatory purposes, EPA staff performed a thorough review of existing statutes and programmatic regulations, policies and guidance to identify vertebrate animal testing requirements that may allow flexibility for the Agency to apply NAMs in decision-making.
+The Agency’s comprehensive review titled, EPA Report on Statutory and Regulatory Requirements for Vertebrate Animal Testing and Flexibility for Implementing New Approach Methods (NAMs), was issued in September 2024.

 Develop Baselines and Metrics for Assessing Progress